Asset Intelligence and Management

 There are two major ways a fixed asset management solution can help plan and procure assets: assessing asset data and initiating purchase orders.

 Managers using the system can analyze past asset utilization trends to assess where and what kind of assets are required by the business.
+This data is insightful in gauging future demand, and plan the procurement budget.
 For instance, a site manager may assess the frequency of checkouts of trucks and dumpsters at a particular site, recognizing the need to procure new ones to handle the workload.

 After planning for the future, managers can then create purchase requests on the system.
-They can choose existing, or new vendors and highlight the details of the asset to be procured–for example, its quantity, model, unit price, and expected delivery date.
+They can choose existing, or new vendors and highlight the details of the asset to be procured – such as, its quantity, model, unit price, and expected delivery date.
 The request can be forwarded to the vendor directly for timely delivery.

 2. Deployment